lewdview/runeflow-coming-soon/runerush/DEPLOYMENT_READY.md

 ## ✅ **Configuration Complete**

-Your RuneRUSH payment system is now **100% configured** and ready for deployment!
+Your RuneRUSH payment system is now **95% configured** with only final deployment steps remaining!
 Here's everything that's been set up:

 ### 🔑 **Your Configured Credentials:**